Expected Monetary Value (EMV)

 So which decision will we take?

-Buying the heavy tent is a better decision, given the data.
+Buying the heavy tent is a better decision.